quiltdata/quilt/docs/api-reference/Admin.md

 ## delete\_user(\*, username: str)  {#delete\_user}

-Delete user from your registry.
+Delete user from the registry.

 Required parameters:
     username (str): Username of user to delete.